At MyPass Global, Data Governance and Information Security are important to us and our customers.

 You may be able to change browser settings to block and delete cookies when you access our website through a web browser.
 When you opt-out of personalised advertising, you may continue to see online advertising on our website and/or our ads on other websites and online services.

-We may use personal information to advise the individual concerned about new products and marketing initiatives that we think may be of interest to them.
+We may use personal information to advise you about new products and marketing initiatives that we think may be of interest to them.
 This may include product and service offerings, newsletters, and general information about us.

 Those who prefer not to receive information about our products and services can ask to be removed from the relevant circulation list by contacting us at support@mypassglobal.com.

 Certain jurisdictions have specific legal requirements and grant privacy rights with respect to personal information, and we will comply with restrictions and any requests you submit as required by applicable law.
-For example, you may have the right to review, correct, and delete personal information we have about you, or to consent or withdraw consent to certain uses or sharing of personal information.
-You may be able to use the Service to access and update the information that you have provided to us through your use of the Service or otherwise.
+For example, you may have the right to seek access to, review, seek correction of, and/or seek deletion of personal information we hold about you, or to consent or withdraw consent to certain uses or sharing of personal information.
+You may be able to use the Service to access and update the information that you have provided to us through your use of the Service or otherwise,.

 When you make a request, we may require that you provide information and follow procedures so that we can verify a request you make and your jurisdiction before responding to it.
 The verification steps we take may differ depending on your jurisdiction and the request.
 We will match the information that you provide in your request to information we already have on file to verify your identity.
 If we can verify your request, we will process it.
 If we cannot verify your request, we may ask you for additional information to help us verify your request.